Osman Yusoff

-Osman bin Mohd Yusoff (born 17 March 1994) is a Malaysian professional footballer who plays as a centre-back for Kelantan in Malaysia Premier League.
+Osman bin Mohd Yusoff (born 17 March 1994) is a Malaysian professional footballer who plays as a centre-back for Malaysia A2 Amateur League club MP Kubang Pasu.

 Club career

 Osman is a graduate of the Kedah Darul Aman youth system where he played for under-21 team.

 Negeri Sembilan

 On 2 June 2018, Osman signed a contract with Negeri Sembilan.

 On 15 December 2020, Osman joined Negeri Sembilan for a second stint.

 International career

 Osman has represented Malaysia at under-16 and under-22 levels.
 He was a member of the under-16 squad at 2010 AFC U-16 Championship qualification.